5 Things You Must Know About EKRA Law in 2021

 It targets patient brokers who seek to profit from illegal patient referrals by prohibiting laboratories, clinics, recovery centers, and other clinical treatment facilities from accepting or paying kickbacks for such referrals.

-In this blog post, we explain five things you must know about EKRA to be prepared for 2021.
+In this blog post, we explain five things you must know about EKRA law to be prepared for 2021.

 1. The Eliminating Kickbacks in Recovery Act (“EKRA”) represents another aggressive step by the federal government to counter the national opioid crisis in the United States.